Oberstleutnant: Denmark

 The Danish rank of oberstløjtnant is based around the German term.
 Ranked OF-4 within NATO and having the paygrade of M401, it is used in the Royal Danish Army and the Royal Danish Air Force.
 The equivalent rank in the Royal Danish Navy is kommandørkaptajn.
+An oberstløjtnant is the lowest ranking officer to receive a commission from the reigning Monarch.

 On 25 May 1671, the ranks were codified, by King Christian V, with the publication of the Danish order of precedence.
 Here there were two types of oberstløjtnants.
 The oberstløjtnant of the Life Guards placed below oberstløjtnants of the infantry and cavalry, and above general-qvarteermester.
 Standard oberstløjtnants was below general-qvarteermester and above Majors.

 As part of the Army Reform of 1867, the ranks of major and oberstløjtnant were removed, making oberst the only senior officer.
 By 1889, oberstløjtnant was reintroduced.